-The exact definition of tier 1 can vary from one financing company to another and can change over time.
-However, to qualify for tier 1 credit, you will generally need a strong score.
-A good rule of thumb is that to get into Tier 1, your FICO credit score -- so named because it was developed by the Fair Isaac Corporation -- needs to be at least 700.
+The exact definition of a Tier 1 credit score can vary from one financing company to another and can change over time.
+However, to qualify for Tier 1 credit, you will generally need a strong score.
+A good rule of thumb is that to get into Tier 1, your FICO credit score needs to be at least 700.
 Tier 1 credit can also be called A credit or platinum credit.

 Above Tier 1